 The point of finally publishing this post is to show the very real side of Val in Real Life.
-We’re pushing forward towards the life we want for ourselves at Camp Granola in spite of the obstacles.
+I’m pushing forward towards the life I want in spite of the obstacles.
 Continuing to travel, explore, and homeschool isn’t easy when you feel like crap but we did.
 Otherwise, Petunia wins.
 We can’t have that.

-In truth, we’re better off for having kept up with the things that make us happy even though it would have been easier to stay at home.
-And certainly, not all of our adventures were fantastic.
-Petunia made her presence well-known throughout our Cumberland Gap trip but I’m glad we went.
+In truth, I’m better off for having kept up with the things that bring me happiness even though it would have been easier to stay at home.
+And certainly, not all of the adventures were fantastic.
+Petunia made her presence well-known throughout the Cumberland Gap trip but I’m glad we went.
 (Of course, now you have the behind-the-scenes insight as to why it was riddled with problems.)

 We all encounter Petunia-like events in our lives.
-For us, she’s not the first and certainly won’t be the last.
-We’ve simply got to keep moving forward and keep it in perspective.
-There’s nothing particularly special about how we managed to stay true to our granola selves other than simply recognizing that it was a necessity in order to not get lost in the ordeal.
+She’s not the first and certainly won’t be the last.
+I’ve simply got to keep moving forward and keep it in perspective.
+There’s nothing particularly special about how I managed to stay true to myself other than simply recognizing that it was a necessity in order to not get lost in the ordeal.